 Have you seen some of the amazing photos that amateurs have taken and wish you could do the same?
 This article will help to get you started.
 In truth, astrophotography is a very specialized and demanding form of photography that can take years to master.
-The good news is that astrophotography has never been easier (mostly due to the vastly improved films available today).
+The good news is that astrophotography has never been easier (mainly due to the availability of digital cameras today).
 Even a beginner can get a shot today that would have been the envy of seasoned astrophotographers from the 1970's!
 Basic astrophotography takes only a minimum of special equipment, so you can get started with only a small investment.
+For the most basic form of astrophotography you don't even need a telescope!

 This page now contains information on the following two types of astrophotography: